 COBRA coverage is available to qualified beneficiaries.
 Qualified beneficiaries include an employee, the employee's eligible spouse and dependent children who were covered under the state group insurance program immediately prior to termination.
 The Division of Insurance will send a COBRA notification letter with an application to an employee's home address automatically within 30 days from the date insurance coverage terminates.

 The DEFERRED COMPENSATION PROGRAM offers a number of financial advantages.
-The program allows you to select from two approved plans: a 457 Plan and a 401(k) Plan, and also provides a variety of investment options.
-You may obtain prospectuses and fund profile sheets for the available investment options from the program's Internet site at http://www.treasury.state.tn.us/dc.
+The program allows you to select from three approved plans: a 457 Plan, a Roth and a 401(k) Plan, and also provides a variety of investment options.
+You may obtain enrollment information, prospectuses and fund profile sheets for the available investment options from the program's Internet site at http://www.treasury.state.tn.us/dc.

 The Tennessee Board of Regents offers Flexible Spending Accounts (FSAs) to help you save money on your eligible medical and dependent care expenses.
 A Flexible Spending Account (FSA) is an IRS-approved, tax-free account that saves you money on eligible medical and dependent care expenses.
 By enrolling in Flexible Spending Accounts, you authorize per-pay-period deposits to your FSA from your before-tax salary.
 Then, as you incur eligible expenses, you request tax-free withdrawals from your account to reimburse yourself.
 There are two kinds of FSAs: a Medical Expense FSA and a Dependent Care FSA.
 If you incur both types of expenses, you can establish both accounts.
 You never have to pay federal or state income and Social Security taxes on the money you contribute to your FSA.
 Since you pay less in taxes, you have more spendable income.

 If you have questions, call (800) 284-4885 or visit the HealthHub website.